Functions and powers of the General Assembly

 Revitalization of the work of the General Assembly

 There has been a sustained effort to make the work of the General Assembly more focussed and relevant.
-This was identified as a priority during the fiftyeighth session, and efforts continued at subsequent sessions to streamline the agenda, improve the practices and working methods of the Main Committees, enhance the role of the General Committee, strengthen the role and authority of the President and examine the Assembly’s role in the process of selecting the Secretary-General.
+This was identified as a priority during the 58th session, and efforts continued at subsequent sessions to streamline the agenda, improve the practices and working methods of the Main Committees, enhance the role of the General Committee, strengthen the role and authority of the President and examine the Assembly’s role in the process of selecting the Secretary-General.

 The practice of convening high-level thematic interactive debates is also a direct outcome of the revitalization process.

 It has become an established practice for the Secretary-General to brief Member States periodically, in informal meetings of the General Assembly, on his recent activities and travels.
-These briefings have provided a well-received opportunity for exchange between the Secretary-General and Member States and are likely to be continued at the seventy-first session.
+These briefings have provided a well-received opportunity for exchange between the Secretary-General and Member States and are likely to be continued at the 71st session.